 The proprietary nature of, and protection for, our products, product candidates, processes and know-how are important to our business.
-To protect our intellectual property, both domestically and abroad, we rely on a combination of patents, copyrights, trademarks, service marks, trade secrets, confidentiality provisions and licensing arrangements to establish and protect our proprietary rights.
+To protect our intellectual property, both domestically and abroad, we rely on a combination of patents, copyrights, trademarks, service marks, trade secrets, and confidentiality provisions to establish and protect our proprietary rights.
 We have established and continue to build proprietary positions for our products and technology in the United States and abroad.
-We currently hold 43 patents related to our fiber optic and LED lighting intellectual property and have 37 patent applications currently filed with the United States Patent and Trademark Office or with the World Intellectual Property Organization.
-Included in these figures are 19 patents and 27 patent applications related to our recently introduced Array brand of LED light bulbs.
+We currently hold 33 patents related to our LED lighting intellectual property and have 29 patent applications currently filed with the United States Patent and Trademark Office or with the World Intellectual Property Organization.
+Included in these figures are 31 patents and 28 patent applications related to our Array brand of LED light bulbs.
+We believe our extensive intellectual property portfolio provides us with considerable advantage relative to new entrants to the industry and smaller LED providers in serving sophisticated customers.